srdc/cda2fhir/README.md

 Further examples can be found in [ValidatorTest](https://github.com/srdc/cda2fhir/blob/master/src/test/java/tr/com/srdc/cda2fhir/ValidatorTest.java) class.
 Some of the tests in this class are ignored, as validating takes some time, especially due to external Terminology Server access dependency.
 But they do work, users can enable them.

+Unfortunately it is not easy to find up and running DSTU2 terminology servers all the time, hence this test can fail when none of the terminology servers configured in
+[Config](https://github.com/srdc/cda2fhir/blob/master/src/main/java/tr/com/srdc/cda2fhir/conf/Config.java) is accessible.
+In this case, if you happen to know an accessible
+DSTU2 terminology server, you can either update Config or set via the setTerminologyServer method of the validator.
+If you cannot find a running terminology server, then you can just ignore the validator tests.

 ## Acknowledgement

 This research has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 689181,